 Indonesia is the largest archipelago in the world, home to a staggering 17,508 islands.
 A handful of these islands have become stand-out favourites, known the world over as must-visit destinations – and for good reason.
 But there are also others that fly under the radar for most visitors, who might be unaware of their potential for adventure.

 The neighbouring islands of Lombok and Bali are classic examples.
 Bali is Indonesia’s tourism capital, renowned for sublime, picture-perfect scenery and action-packed excursions.
-Lombok on the other hand is a quiet, more reserved destination that has, until recently, remained in the shadow of its more popular neighbour.
+On the other hand, Lombok is a quiet, more reserved destination that has, until recently, remained in the shadow of its more popular neighbour.
 Yet both islands offer some truly incredible diving.
 And, while scuba diving has become part of Bali’s identity, many of Lombok’s dive sites remain relatively under-explored.
 So, the question is, which is better?

 Diving experiences